 Call for Help

-Other services available are pick-up companies – companies that will pick up and get rid of junk for you.
-Just pick a date and tell them how much and the junk will be gone quickly and easily.
-The fee is usually a rate per pound depending on how easy the stuff is to move.
+- Pick-up companies offer services that will pick up and get rid of junk for you.
+Just choose a date and tell them how much you need to get rid of, and the junk will be gone quickly and easily.
+The fee is usually a rate per pound, depending on how easy the stuff is to move.
 Again, call around for a competitive rate.

-Charities will also pick up your unwanted stuff.
-If your donation pile is large or if you have furniture to give away that’s still in good condition; a non-profit organization will pick up the items for you, saving you the energy and time needed to drop it off.
-Just make sure you’ve completed your sorting so that you only go through the procedure once.
-Again, call and set a pick-up date and time.
-Note that some charities only pick-up on specific dates and at specific locations.
+- Charities will also pick up your unwanted stuff.
+If your donation pile is large or if you have furniture to give away that’s still in good condition, a non-profit organization will pick up the items for you, saving you the energy and time needed to drop it off.
+Just make sure you’ve completed your sorting so that you go through the procedure only once.
+Be aware that some charities offer pick-ups only on specific dates and at specific locations.
 Ask before you book.